zi-hui/tp/docs/UserGuide.md

 ## 1. Introduction

-Our Project, Kitchen Helper is a kitchen application that is designed to facilitate users to track kitchen inventory effectively.
-KitchenHelper also enables users to create recipes with different ingredients and allows auto deduction when you cook using the recipe.
-Kitchen Helper also provides prompts when your ingredient is running low or even chores that should be completed by a deadline.
+Our Project, Kitchen Helper is a kitchen application that is designed to facilitate users to track their kitchen inventory effectively.
+Kitchen Helper also enables users to create recipes with different ingredients and allows auto deduction when you cook using the recipe.
+Also, Kitchen Helper provides prompts when your ingredient are expiring or its quantity is running low, it also prompts for chores that should be completed by a deadline.

- It is optimised for those who prefer working with Command Line Interface (CLI).
-Kitchen Helper provides convenience in our often busy lives, so give this application a chance to help you!
+Kitchen Helper is optimised for those who prefer working with Command Line Interface (CLI).
+It increases the level of convenience in our busy lives, so give this application a chance to help you!

 This user guide aims to help you learn your way around our application, making the learning process smooth and effortless.
 So what are you waiting for?
 Let’s go!